 What are your litterless lunch must haves for Back to School?

-(Disclosure: I am a participant in the Amazon Services LLC Associates Program and the Amazon.com.ca, Inc. Associates Program, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com & amazon.ca.
+(Disclosure: I am a participant in various affiliate advertising programs.
+This includes the Amazon Services LLC Associates Program and the Amazon.com.ca, Inc. Associates Program, affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com & amazon.ca.
 This post contains affiliate links.
 If you choose to purchase products via these links, a small percentage of the sale will be given to me at no extra cost to you.
 Thanks for supporting juicygreenmom.ca!)